Montoya/EmojiLoveStory/README.md

 Browser Compatibility
 --------------------

-Uses css3 transitions and transfomations so works in the modern browsers.
+Uses css3 transitions and transfomations so it works in modern browsers.
 Currently tested in:

 * Chrome 24